RaunitS/RaunitS/README.md

-- 👋 Hi, I’m Raunit Singh
+- 👋 Hi, I’m Raunit Singh.
+I am a final year student in Jabalpur Engineering College.
+I am persuing BTech Hons. in Electronics and Communication Engineering.
 - 👀 I’m interested in Software development, Machine Learning
 - I am skilled in java, python,c, jupyter, eclipse,Matlab
 - I am have completed Introduction to machine learning 12 weeks course fron NPTEL and I am also a topper in thhis course.
 I have good knowledge of all the Intermediate algorithms of machine learning and all the maths behind it.